360modder/current-music-trends/README.md

   </a>
 </p>

 A website which lists trending music from youtube across all of its regions.
+List is automatically updated at IST midnight.
 List can be sorted on basis of views, likes, comments and region coverage.
 There is also a newly added filter.
-Website automatically updates at IST midnight.
+You can also download list in json format.

 You can [click here](https://clitic.github.io/music) to visit the website.